asbyth/ChatTriggers/README.md

 });
 ```

 You can learn the basics of scripting with ChatTriggers from the [Slate tutorial](https://www.chattriggers.com/slate/) and once you get the basics, check out the [JavaDocs](https://www.chattriggers.com/javadocs/) for a more in depth look at all of the available methods.

+# Languages
+The GraalVM build of ct.js supports scripting in the following languages:
+- JavaScript ES2019
+- Python 3.7
+- Ruby 2.6.2
+- R 3.5.1

+You can use any mixture of the above languages in your modules, provided they have the correct file extension.
+In order to use objects across languages, you must use GraalVM's `Polyglot` API.

 # Releases
-The [ChatTriggers website](https://www.chattriggers.com/) will always be kept up to date with the latest release.
-As of beta version 0.6.4, we have started to move the release changelog along with a .jar download (mirror of the website) to the [GitHub releases page](https://github.com/ChatTriggers/ct.js/releases).
+Releases will be released on the [GitHub releases page](https://github.com/ChatTriggers/ct.js/releases).
+Be sure to check out the [ChatTrigger's Discord](https://discord.gg/0fNjZyopOvBHZyG8) to be notified about new releases.

-# Feature changes
+# Setup
-Any major features are moved to separate branches before being merged into master.
-This will avoid the issue of waiting after a release to fix bugs when we want to be working on new features.
-Any contributors will have to abide by the same standard.
-New features get their own branch and bug fixes require a pull request on the master branch.
+GraalVM is a replacement for the JVM (Java Virtual Machine).
+As such, the setup required to use this in conjunction with a Minecraft mod is a bit more involved than normal.

+The first step is to download GraalVM from their [Github release page](https://github.com/oracle/graal/releases).
+Down the folder and place it somewhere easily accessable on your computer.
+In order to install the languages listed above, you must use Graal's `gu` utility.
+In order to do so, add the following folder to your PATH environment variable:
+- `<path/to/GraalVM/folder>/bin` for Windows/Linux
+- `<path/to/GraalVM/folder>/Contents/Home/bin` for MacOS

+Once the bin folder has been appended to your path, execute the following commands:
+- `gu install js`
+- `gu install python`
+- `gu install ruby`
+- `gu install R`

+Graal is now fully configured, however your must configure your Minecraft launcher to use it.
+Open your Minecraft launcher, go to the Launcher Settings page, and make sure Advanced Settings is enabled.
+GraalVM is configured on a per-profile basis, so navigate to the profile you would like to use it on, check the Java Executable option, and set it to the following path:
+- `<path/to/GraalVM/folder>/bin/java` for Windows/Linux
+- `<path/to/GraalVM/folder>/Contents/Home/bin/java` for MacOS

+Minecraft is not fully configured to use GraalVM.
+Note that everything else about Minecraft is exactly the same; you still install forge and drop the ct.js jar into the mods folder.

 # Issues
 Any issue can be opened using the normal [GitHub issue page](https://github.com/ChatTriggers/ct.js/issues).
 Issues can be anything from bug reports to feature requests.
 For us to consider an issue to be valid, it needs a simple but effective title that conveys the problem in a few words and a well thought out and well written description.